 And this was happening multiple times a week.
 Most weeknights, actually.

 Some time went by and I had another baby.
 Then the world-as-I-knew-it flipped upside down when the pediatrician said these fatal words: I think you need to put this little guy on a gluten-free diet for a while.

 Well.
 Spaghetti was still a major staple in our home.
 (And bread, and cookies and all the good stuff.)
 If I couldn’t feed my child wheat, I figured there was nothing left.
 (Yeah, I can be melodramatic that way).
 What would we eat?
-But eventually, I figured it out and discovered an entire world full of healthy grains I had never heard of.
+Soon I discovered an entire world full of healthy grains I had never heard of.
 (Hello, Quinoa!)
 And since my husband was a software engineer we could afford to buy any expensive “health food” we wanted.